-The art work was the gift of LSE alumnus Darill Hudson and his partner Paul Boesch.
-Darill Hudson was born and brought up in California and after attending the University of California at Berkeley and arrived at LSE in 1952 on the General Course, focussing on International Relations.
+The art work was the gift of LSE alumnus Daril Hudson (1931-2019) and his partner Peter Boesch.
+Daril Hudson was born and brought up in California and after attending the University of California at Berkeley and arrived at LSE in 1952 on the General Course, focussing on International Relations.
 During his LSE years London moved from post war rationing to the Swinging Sixties.

 In 1958 he registered for a MSc (Econ) to study for MSc in International Law focussing on the Jurisdiction and Procedures of International Tribunals and was awarded a School Scholarship in International Law in 1960.

 However his main interests lay in international relations and in 1961 he returned to work on his PhD supervised by Professor Geoffrey Goodwin, Montague Burton Professor of International Relations and Professor D H N Johnson, Professor of International and Air Law.
 Hudson received his PhD for The Ecumenical Movement and World Order in 1965.